50 States Mortgage Licensing Lawyer

 Some mortgage license application items are submitted electronically through NMLS and some items are submitted directly to the applicable state regulator.

 It is important to note that NMLS is not a license, but a platform used by all 50 states to submit mortgage (and other financial services) license applications.
 Accordingly, the actual mortgage license is granted by each state’s regulator.
-For example, in California, both the DBO and DRE (not NMLS) grants mortgage licenses.
+For example, in California, both the DFPI and DRE (not NMLS) grants mortgage licenses.

 Please review the mortgage license requirements of each state, and then contact me for a quote for license application services.
 Each state typically has more than one mortgage license, which your mortgage business can choose from to fit your mortgage business model.